 The MTC VDA program began on August 17th, 2017, and runs through October 17th, 2017.

 Where to File

 The very first item a state will look for in determining whether a business has “nexus,” or sufficient activity within the state, is the presence of a person, place, or thing.
 This is the legal issue the US Supreme Court determined in Quill (the Court determined that if none of these things were present, a state might not be able to assert nexus).
 While FBAs generally do not have people or locations in states other than their home state, they do have inventory in the non-home state where Amazon has a fulfillment/distribution center.
 By having FBA seller-owned inventory stored at an Amazon fulfillment center, nexus has been triggered.

 The FBA items sold clearly identify the FBA as the “seller” of the item and not Amazon.
 Again, under well-established laws and court cases, when an item is sold on behalf of a disclosed seller (the FBA), the seller is responsible for any sales tax collection requirements.
 This is a “known” or “disclosed principal” transaction.

-By filing in the FBA states, FBA’s can eliminate up to an estimated 40% of their total sales tax liability nationwide.
+By filling in the FBA states, FBA’s can eliminate up to an estimated 40% of their total sales tax liability nationwide.
 Additionally, if the good faith estimate of historical liability is accurate, the FBA cannot be assessed by that jurisdiction for that period ever.
-In effect, for the “cost” of registering, collecting and remitting sales tax prospectively, the FBA has “insurance” from ever being assessed on the reported historical transactions.
+In effect, for the “cost” of registering, collecting, and remitting sales tax prospectively, the FBA has “insurance” from ever being assessed on the reported historical transactions.

 But What if I Don’t?